byariel95/pyvideos/README.md

-# pyvideos
+# Pyvideos
-pyvideos is an app for watch videos information from  https://yts.lt
+pyvideos is an app for watch videos information from  https://yts.lt this app is build in react native